Lansallos

 Lansallos (Lansalux; Lannsalwys, meaning St Salwys' church) is a village in the civil parish of Polperro in south Cornwall, England, United Kingdom.
-It is situated between Polruan and Polperro about 5 miles (8 km) east of Fowey in Liskeard Registration District.
+It is situated between Polruan and Polperro about 5 mile east of Fowey.
+Historically, it was in Liskeard registration district.

+A short distance south of the village is Lansallos beach, on the South West Coast Path and English Channel.

-Lansallos forms an ecclesiastical parish, including the hamlets of Landaviddy and Raphael, and lies on the South West Coast Path near Polperro.
-The civil parish is bordered by Looe to the east, Pelynt to the north and Lanteglos-by-Fowey to the west, whilst the ecclesiastical parish is nowadays combined with Talland its neighbour to the east forming a joint benefice.
-Its population in the 2001 census was 1,584, including Bocaddon and increasing to 1,592 at the 2011 census.
+Lansallos forms an ecclesiastical parish, including the hamlets of Landaviddy and Raphael.
+The ecclesiastical parish is nowadays combined with Talland, its neighbour to the east, forming a joint benefice.

 History and notable buildings

 Lansallos is mentioned in the Domesday Book (1086) as the manor of Lansalhas; it was one of 28 manors held by Richard from Robert, Count of Mortain.
 There was one hide of land and land for 5 ploughs.
 There were 2 ploughs, 3 serfs, 2 villeins and 2 smallholders.
 There were 30 acres of pasture, 34 sheep and 11 other beasts.
 The value of the manor was 10 shillings.